 It creates a sense of normalcy and structure

-While most forms of dementia are irreversible, these are some ways that games can slow down the decline of one’s thinking skills.
+While most forms of dementia are irreversible, these are some ways that games can slow down the decline of one’s cognitive functions.

-Top 15 Games and Activities for People with Dementia
+Top 15 games and activities for persons with dementia

 Thinking games focus more on mental stimulation, practising one’s reasoning skills and exercising the brain.